Ion Current Rectification and Long-Range Interference in Conical Silicon Micropores: Experimental

 \subsubsection{Current measurements}

-I-V measurements were conducted in a homemade cell consisting of 2 reservoirs, with the membrane fixed in between (as shown in SI2).
+I-V measurements were conducted in a homemade cell consisting of 2 reservoirs, with the membrane fixed in between (as shown in SI-2).
 The reservoirs are filled with aqueous solutions with equal concentration of KCl (99.99\% from Sigma-Aldrich, in MilliQ\textregistered\ ultrapure water).
 Measurements are done using a Ag/AgCl wire electrode in each reservoir, connected to a potentiostat (CH760E) in a 2-electrode configuration with the working electrode facing the large opening (base) for the tapered channels.
-Quasi-static I-V curves were recorded using staircase voltammetry from -1 V to 1 V, with potential steps of 0.05 V. Each potential is maintained for a period of 10 s, with the current recorded for the last 0.5 s.
+Quasi-static I-V curves were recorded using staircase voltammetry from -1 V to 1 V and back, with potential steps of 0.05 V and with the system set to rest for 150 s at -1 V before starting the measurement.
+Each potential is maintained for a period of 10 s, with the current recorded for the last 0.5 s.
+Data shown in Figure \ref{Fig2} is obtained from averaging 1-4 cycles.